AdobeDocs/commerce-admin.en/help/stores-purchase/hidden-tax-calculation.md

 1. Full price of item, with tax included: $100
 1. VAT at: 20%
-1. Discount of 10% applied on item price excluding taxes:
+1. Discount of 10% applied on item price-excluding taxes:

 ### Invalid Expected Result